TheDataScienceLabs/DataLab_Multivariate_Calculus/README.md

 microcontrollers, such as the Raspberry Pi Pico, and a variety of accessory sensors.

 You can browse an [HTML version of the labs online](https://thedatasciencelabs.github.io/DataLab_Multivariate_Calculus) as well.

+## License

+This book is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).